Skip to main content Skip to main navigation Skip to search

 As it is the most resistant aquatic animal virus to thermo-chemical conditions, we used infectious pancreatic necrosis virus (IPNV) as the minimum standard to determine if the proposed heat treatment inactivates aquatic viruses.

-Following public consultation on the draft report and a further review of scientific information, the department will be implementing the following risk management measures:
+Following public consultation on the draft report and a further review of scientific information, the department implemented the following risk management measures:

 • Fish product material of salmonid origin for use as pet food and stockfeed must have been treated to meet the following condition: